 The home garden of Greg Shepherd, extraordinary plantsman and co-owner of Xera Plants, is a living laboratory and testing grounds for the low water, West Coast native, and climate adapted plants that the nursery is known for.

 Board member Bob Hyland led a spontaneous board discussion on the merits and seasonal features of Greg’s summer-dry landscape.
 The garden gets little to no additional water, even in record-breaking heat like what we experienced that weekend.

 Cynara baetica var. & morrocana and Melianthus major—a brilliant plant pairing in Greg Shepherd’s garden.

-With PHS travel concierge and board member Linda McKendry looking on, fellow board member Bob Hyland said it best: our Pac Hort community is strong because of YOU!
+With Pacific Horticulture travel concierge and board member Linda McKendry looking on, fellow board member Bob Hyland said it best: our Pac Hort community is strong because of YOU!

-Our weekend concluded with an evening-in-the-garden gathering with local PHS members and colleagues, hosted by Bob Hyland and his partner, Andrew Beckman, (both at right) in their glorious plant-filled garden.
+Our weekend concluded with an evening-in-the-garden gathering with local Pacific Horticulture members and colleagues, hosted by Bob Hyland and his partner, Andrew Beckman, (both at right) in their glorious plant-filled garden.